-Section 1.
+- Section 1.
 Ratings shall be completed by supervisors who are familiar with the work performance of the employee.
-This shall in no way affect review procedures.

-Section 2.
-Employee benefits and working conditions now existing and not in conflict with the Agreement shall remain in effect subject, however, to the right of the Employer to change these benefits or working conditions in the exercise of its management rights reserved to it under Article 42 of this Agreement.

-Section 3.
-The Employer will make the results of civil service tests for present employees available to local representatives upon request.
+This shall in no way affect review procedures. - Section 2.
+Employee benefits and working conditions now existing and not in conflict with the Agreement shall remain in effect subject, however, to the right of the Employer to change these benefits or working conditions in the exercise of its management rights reserved to it under Article 42 of this Agreement. - Section 3.
+The Employer will make the results of civil service tests for present employees available to local representatives upon request. - Section 4.

-Section 4.
 Reasonable use of telephones for local calls on personal business by employees is permitted in accordance with existing practices where such use does not interfere with the efficiency of the operation.
-Long distance calls are permitted provided they are collect or are charged to personal credit cards or the employee's home telephone number.

-Section 5.
-The Employer and the Union agree to meet and discuss regarding the continuation of alternative methods of scheduling bargaining unit employees.

-Section 6. a.
+Long distance calls are permitted provided they are collect or are charged to personal credit cards or the employee's home telephone number. - Section 5.
+The Employer and the Union agree to meet and discuss regarding the continuation of alternative methods of scheduling bargaining unit employees. - Section 6. a.
 The Employer agrees to abide by applicable Federal rules and regulations of the Workforce Innovation and Opportunity Act (WIOA) where the Employer utilizes the services of any WIOA participant in any of the WIOA program activities at any worksite under the Employer's jurisdiction.
 The Employer agrees to abide by applicable state rules and regulations concerning the implementation of the WIOA Program.

-b.
-In the "One-Stops," as defined by the Workforce Innovation and Opportunity Act (WIOA), it is understood that the assignment of bargaining unit work to non-state employees is subject to the express limitations of Article 46.
+- b.
+In the "One-Stops," as defined by the Workforce Innovation and Opportunity Act (WIOA), it is understood that the assignment of bargaining unit work to non-state employees is subject to the express limitations of Article 46. - Section 7.

-Section 7.
 Employees should be treated in a respectful manner which does not embarrass them or demean their dignity.
-The appropriate forum for addressing incidents which are inconsistent with this principle shall be the Labor-Management meetings under this Agreement.
+It is understood that the Employer should refer to individual employees by the gender and name by which they identify whenever legally and technologically possible.
+The appropriate forum for addressing incidents which are inconsistent with these principles shall be the Labor-Management meetings under this Agreement. - Section 8.

-Section 8.
 The Employer shall provide liability coverage and legal defense as detailed in Title 4 Pa.
-Code Chapter 39 and Management Directives 205.6 and 630.2 as may be amended by the Employer.

-Section 9.
-A position shall not be filled by a temporary employee or employees for more than 12 consecutive months or the length of a leave of absence of the employee being replaced, whichever is greater.

-Section 10.
-The Employer and the Union agree to meet and discuss at the request of the Union with respect to physical and emotional stress upon employees in this bargaining unit.

-Section 11.
-The Employer shall continue its present practice of granting up to one day of administrative leave per year to a reasonable number of employees who attend training seminars conducted by the Union to the same general extent that this has been granted in prior years.
+Code Chapter 39 and Management Directives 205.6 and 630.2 as may be amended by the Employer. - Section 9.
+A position shall not be filled by a temporary employee or employees for more than 12 consecutive months or the length of a leave of absence of the employee being replaced, whichever is greater. - Section 10.
+The Employer and the Union agree to meet and discuss at the request of the Union with respect to physical and emotional stress upon employees in this bargaining unit. - Section 11.
+The Employer shall continue its present practice of granting up to one day of administrative leave per year to a reasonable number of employees who attend training seminars conducted by the Union to the same general extent that this has been granted in prior years. - Section 12.

-Section 12.
-The provisions of Sections 1, 2, 3, 4, 5, 7, 8, 10, 11, 14 and 15 of this Article shall apply to UC Claims Intermittent Intake Interviewers employed by the Department of Labor and Industry.

-Section 13.
 The parties agree that employees represented by SEIU Local 668 are subject to the provisions of the Department of Corrections Drug and Alcohol Testing Program contained in Appendix F. The Drug Interdiction Equipment Program, Department of Corrections Policy Number 6.3.15; as amended and the K-9 Program, Department of Corrections Policy Number 6.3.14, as amended, effective July 1, 1997.